 To get the full government co-contribution, your taxable income must be less than $38,564 for the year and the co-contribution phases out at $53,564.
 To see how the co-contribution tapers off between $38,564 and $53,564, click here.

-To see some examples on how this works, see the examples provided by the ATO on the ATO website by clicking here.
+To see some examples on how this works, see the examples provided on the ATO website by clicking here.

-When Superannuation Warehouse handles your SMSF, we can’t see the co-contribution on your personal taxation account.
-You can call the ATO on 13 10 20 and then do fast code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.
+When Superannuation Warehouse handles your SMSF, we cannot see the co-contribution on your personal taxation account.
+You can call the ATO on 13 10 20 and then do fast key code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.

 Children in an SMSF Receiving the Co-contribution

 There is no minimum age to receive the co-contribution.
-If your child submits a tax return, has taxable income and do a government co-contribution, the child will receive a co-contribution.
+If your child submits a tax return, has taxable income and is eligible for government co-contribution, the child will receive a co-contribution.